Armagh's 'job done' - more of the same for Antrim

 Suffice to say, the beginning to this year's Ulster campaign is unlikely to be a topic of lengthy conversation in even the most ardent GAA households in the respective counties when the Easter Sunday or Monday leg of lamb is being consumed.

-For Armagh, it was a case of 'job done' and 'move on to Cavan' with the performances of eight-point Conor Turbitt and midfielder debutant Shane McPartlan, who kicked four scores from play, added bonuses.
+For Armagh, it was a case of 'job done' and 'move on to Cavan' with the performances of eight-point Conor Turbitt and midfielder debutant Shane McPartlan, who kicked four scores from play, added bonuses from their dominant 0-20 to 1-8 victory.

 As he picked up his man-of-the-match award, Turbitt played down his efforts.